Jumping-Beaver/HTML_Inspector/README.md

 Selectors are implemented using a stack of operations, which fall into two categories: iterators along axes of the node tree, and filters.
 Boolean operations (and, or, not) on filters are implemented using postfix notation. “and” operations are appended implicitly to chained filters.
-To minimise the number of memory allocations, this library does not expose nodes as separate objects.
-Instead, each `HtmlInspector` object internally points to a “current node” that can be changed by iterating the selector.
-The state of the iteration can be preserved by cloning the instance using the “fork(…)” method.

-`iterate(…)` is called automatically when calling a `get_…` method without having iterated before.

-`reset(…)` deletes the selector.
+Nodes are represented by integers.
+Node `0` is the always present `#document` node.
+A node value of `-1` is returned by `iterate()` is the iterator is exhausted.
+Passing `-1` or other non-existent node references to the `get_*` methods returns null.

 ### C